segmentationfaulter/bookmarks-manager-api/SPECS.md

 ## Project Overview

-Build a RESTful API for managing bookmarks with user authentication using only Go's standard library.
+Build a RESTful API for managing bookmarks with user authentication using mostly Go's standard library.

 ## Core Features